Kmeakin/walrus-report/src/20-reference.md

 without an initialising expression a syntax error.

-Rust *does* manage to allow separate definition and initialisation of variables, without undefined behaviour creeping into user programs, by performing a data-flow analysis to check that each variable has been initialised in every possible path of control flow before it is first read from.
+Rust *does* manage to allow separate definition and initialisation of variables, without undefined behaviour creeping into programs, by performing a data-flow analysis to check that each variable has been initialised in every possible path of control flow before it is first read from.
 This feature was left out of Walrus for lack of time.

 [^LetTypes]: See @sec:reference:types for more information about types and type-inference.

 ### Lvalues {#sec:reference:lvalues}
-Although the assignment operator, `=` can syntactically accept an expression on its left-hand side, semantically it only makes sense to mutate an expression that refers to a location in memory: it would not make sense to attempt to mutate a literal expression, or a temporary result of an intermediate
+Although the assignment operator, `=`, can syntactically accept an expression on its left-hand side, semantically it only makes sense to mutate an expression that refers to a location in memory: it would not make sense to attempt to mutate a literal expression, or a temporary result of an intermediate